 The above ground station, Orientkaj, is prepared to continue with more stations in the future development of Copenhagen’s Nordhavn.
 As a prototype, the station is designed to make a statement, offering a model for any future overground stations along the Nordhavn metro extension.

 Inspired by the existing industrial structures in Nordhavn, the station’s design derives from the massive crains lifting the containers from the ground.
 Designed as a glass, concrete and aluminium box, the station commandeers panoramic views over Orientkaj dock.

 Two rotated, concrete staircases connect the station to the ground level.
-Under the station, the 33-metre long concrete spans and V-shaped piers minimise the station’s footprint while maximising the open, flexible urban space to accommodate a range of future uses, including bike lanes and a public urban space along the waterfront.
+Under the station, the 33-metre-long concrete spans and V-shaped piers minimize the use of concrete while maximizing the open, flexible urban space to accommodate a range of future uses, including bike lanes and a public urban space along the waterfront.